+By Stephen Chambers.
+Last Updated 20th February 2024.
 If you have sustained a personal injury while eating out, you may want to learn more about how to sue a restaurant.
-This guide could help you understand more about the personal injury claims process and how much compensation you could be entitled to if your claim is successful.
+This guide could help you understand more about the the process for making a personal injury claim and how much compensation you could be entitled to if your claim is successful.

 To help you understand whether you’re eligible to seek compensation for the injuries you sustained, we have provided examples of how someone else’s negligence could have caused a restaurant accident.